rancher/local-path-provisioner/README.md

 ### Storage classes

 If more than one `paths` are specified in the `nodePathMap` the path is chosen randomly.
-To make the provisioner choose a specific path, use a `storageClass` defined with a parameter called `path`.
+To make the provisioner choose a specific path, use a `storageClass` defined with a parameter called `nodePath`.
+Note that this path should be defined in the `nodePathMap`

 ```
 apiVersion: storage.k8s.io/v1